 Companies that remain typically benefit from economies of scale and increased profitability, and innovate more to compete in a more intensely competitive landscape.

 1. Less competitive countries may suffer

 The transition to a common market comes with a few drawbacks.
 For one, companies that have previously been protected and subsidized by the government may struggle to remain afloat in a more competitive landscape.
-The migration of production factors to other countries may hinder the economic growth of the country they leave and lead to increased unemployment there.
+The migration of production factors to other countries may hinder the economic growth of the country and lead to increased unemployment.

 2. Trade diversion